 Key User Extensibility (In-App)

 Key User Extensibility allows business users and configurators to extend SAP applications without any ABAP development.
 Custom fields can be added to existing SAP business objects using the Custom Fields and Logic app.
-These extensions are automatically upgrade-safe and can be transported between systems using the standard transport mechanisms.
+These extensions are designed to be upgrade-safe by default and can be transported between systems using the standard transport mechanisms.

 Developer Extensibility (ABAP Cloud On-Stack)

 Developer extensibility covers ABAP Cloud development directly in the S/4HANA system.
 This includes creating new business objects using RAP, implementing BAdIs (Business Add-Ins) for custom logic within SAP processes, and building new OData services.
-All development must use released ABAP APIs (C1-released objects) and comply with the ABAP for Cloud Development language version.
+All development must use SAP-released ABAP APIs (primarily C1-contract objects) and comply with the ABAP for Cloud Development language version.

 Side-by-Side Extensibility (SAP BTP)

 Side-by-side extensions run on SAP BTP independently of the S/4HANA system, communicating via APIs (OData, IDoc, SOAP, or event-based).
 This pattern is ideal for complex integrations, process automation with SAP Build Process Automation, and custom apps built with SAP Build Apps or CAP (Cloud Application Programming model).
-Side-by-side extensions are the most decoupled option — they require no ABAP development and create zero upgrade risk to the core system.
+Side-by-side extensions are the most decoupled option — they can be built with CAP (Node.js/Java) or ABAP Cloud on BTP ABAP Environment, and create minimal coupling to the core system — significantly reducing upgrade risk.

 The ABAP Cloud Development Model: Core Principles